PC3001 - Being a Psychologist: Scientist and Practitioner (2023/24)

 The aims of the module are to: (1) introduce students to some of the key concepts and skills that psychologist in different areas of the discipline require; (2) provide knowledge and understanding of psychology as an academic discipline and of psychology’s role in society; (3) foster independent learning by initiating student-led tasks; and (4) develop key skills relevant to pursuing further academic study of psychology (e.g. critical thinking and digital literacy skills).
 These outcomes will facilitate progression to level 4 of the BSc (Hons) Psychology.

-Topics include an introduction to the process of science and key concepts in psychology; skills that psychologists in different areas of the discipline do (e.g., counselling psychology, forensic psychology, occupational psychology); formulating research questions and testable hypotheses; presenting research findings.
+Topics include an introduction to the process of science and key concepts in psychology; historical and contextual issues in scientific thinking and practice; what psychologists in different areas of the discipline do (e.g., counselling psychology, forensic psychology, occupational psychology); conducting literature searches; disseminating psychological knowledge in different ways.

 The learning objectives will be achieved through a combination of lectures and interactive workshops and seminars (81 hours), supplementary guided web-based learning (100 hours), and self-managed independent study (119 hours).
 Students will be encouraged and guided to reflect on their learning throughout the module.